wcclima/molecular-dynamics/README.md

     - `generate_velocity_distribution_animation`, animates the molecules velocity distribution averaged over time;
     - `measure_kT`, allows three different methods to measure the gas temperature,
       - `instantaneous fitting`, which fits the velocity distribution at the final time step with the Maxwell-Boltzmann distribution,
-      - `cummulative_fitting`, which fits the time averaged velocity distribution at the final time step with the Maxwell-Boltzmann distribution,
+      - `averaged_fitting`, which fits the time averaged velocity distribution at the final time step with the Maxwell-Boltzmann distribution,
       - `equipartition`, which computes the average kinetic energy and used the equipartition theorem to determine the temperature;
     - `measure_pressure`, which computes the pressure of the gas and plots its profile over time;
     - `change_temperature`, changes the gas temperature by rescaling the velocity at the current final time step, generating a new dynamics from there and them concatenating the result with the gas past history.